pundit-community/pundit-matchers/README.md

 To avoid deeply nested context trees it is a good idea to split larger policy specs up into multiple files.
-Here we divide the policy spec into seperate files for the visitor and administrator contexts, but you could just as easily the files up by published status or by policy action.
+Here we divide the policy spec into seperate files for the visitor and administrator contexts, but you could just as easily split the files by published status or policy action.

 `spec/policies/article_policy/visitor_context_spec.rb`: